 - other graduate and predoctoral students: $36,000 per year

 Certain senior researchers in earth, space, and conservatory sciences are eligible to receive stipends that are +$5,000 these rates.

-These amounts are in addition to allowances that may be received for health insurance, research, and relocation travel, which vary by program.
+These amounts are pro-rated accordingly and do not include additional allowances that may be received for health insurance, research, and relocation travel, which vary by program.